 Perhaps you want to start a blog and learn how to write like a pro; you will need speed since publishing is timebound.
 You’ll never know, you might end up earning six figures per month from writing, and yes, this is possible!

-If you want to succeed in writing and yet are experiencing some mental block, here are some things you than can help you work.
+If you want to succeed in writing and are experiencing some mental blocks, here are some things that can help you work.
 Read on to learn about it.

 Find your productive time